xieyuheng/inner/source/_posts/person/vladimir-voevodsky/c-system.md

 - **[Xie]**
-  The term "generalised algebraic theories" can be viewed as using **abstract class** of programming languages to formalize algebraic structures.
+  The term "generalised algebraic theories" can be viewed as using **class** of programming languages to formalize algebraic structures.

   An algebraic structure can be single sorted, such as `semigroup_t`, `group_t` and `ring_t` (the sort is elements), for example,